 Getting any claim paid through workers’ compensation can be a frustrating challenge.
 Employers and their insurance companies often dispute an employee’s work injury claim.
 In fact, they may even try to deny paying the claim completely or underpay it.

-It is imperative that anyone that needs to file a claim speak to an Augusta workers’ compensation lawyer.
+It is imperative that anyone that needs to file for a workers compensation benefit speak to an Augusta workers’ compensation lawyer.
 The lawyer can provide legal advice to see that a fair result is reached.
 The lawyer can work to ensure the employee gets the benefits he or she deserves.
 Things such as medical bills, lost wages, and pain and suffering can all be covered under workers compensation.

 - 1 What is the Georgia Workers’ Compensation Bill of Rights?

 - 2 Georgia Workers’ Comp Law: Questions and Answers